 Stay updated on the Urban Food Systems Symposium details.
 Subscribe today!

-For the last 10 years her earth service has included being a care partner for her mother who was diagnosed with Alzheimer's; co-founding the Black Permaculture Network; working for 6 years with Toyota to design and serve as a coalition member of the Toyota Green Initiative, which supported African Americans in understanding the benefits of adopting sustainable lifestyles; co-designing, teaching with and directing Pathways to Resilience-a permaculture and social entrepreneur training program that worked with men and women returning home after incarceration; working with the Urban Permaculture Institute in Marin City supporting a People’s Planning Process, which supports community members to assess and design strategies for their own resilience; and working as an advisor, co-designer and facilitator with Women’s Earth Alliance’s Grassroots Accelerator Program.
+For the last 10 years her earth service has included being a carepartner for her mother who was diagnosed with Alzheimers; co-founding the Black Permaculture Network; working for 6 years with Toyota to design and serve as a coalition member of the Toyota Green Initiative, which supported African Americans in understanding the benefits of adopting sustainable lifestyles; co-designing, teaching with and directing Pathways to Resilience-a permaculture and social entrepreneur training program that worked with men and women returning home after incarceration; working with the Urban Permaculture Institute in Marin City supporting a People’s Planning Process, which supports community members to assess and design strategies for their own resilience; and working as an advisor, co-designer and facilitator with Women’s Earth Alliance’s Grassroots Accelerator Program.
 Her lifelong commitment to honoring ancestral legacies of earth stewardship and centering the contributions of people of African Ancestry in reclaiming our shared earth care journeys is culminating in her most recent gift to the planet, founding EARTHseed Permaculture Center and Farm, the first Afro Indigenous permaculture farm in Sonoma County.
 EARTHseed’s farming and centers programming will elevate the earth stewarding contributions and legacy of peoples of African ancestry throughout the Diaspora.

-When she is not working you can find her spending time with her at EARTHseed with her beloved mother, dogs, pigs and cats, thrifting, watching her favorite movies, learning how to transform orchards into food forests, or in the redwoods frolicking!
+When she is not working you can find her spending time with her at EARTHseed with her beloved mother, dogs, pigs and cats, thrifting, watching her favorite movies, learning how to transform orchards into food forests or in the redwoods frolicking!